ejinbt/S-2000/README.md

   messages_csv_output_path: "./s2000_messages.csv"

   # --- Channels for 'run-all' and 'find-first-message' Modes ---
-  # For 'find-first-message', list ALL channels you want to search through for the true first message.
+  # For 'find-first-message', list ALL channels you want to search through.
   # For 'run-all', this list is used for targeted, date-chunked exports.
   channels:
     - id: "111111111111111111"